Algorithmic Simplification of Neural Networks with Mosaic-of-Motifs: Related work

-where $\mathrm{CTM}(\textbf{b}_i)$ is the output frequency of the distinct block, and $m_i$ is the number of occurrences of $\mathbf{b}_i$ in $\W$.
-Thus frequently occurring blocks increase complexity only by repetition, whereas distinct blocks add description cost.
+where $\mathrm{CTM}(\mathbf{b}_i)$ is the CTM estimate of the distinct block $\mathbf{b}_i$, and $m_i$ is its multiplicity in $\W$.
+Central to this idea is the observation that simple objects occur often and are therefore of low complexity; we note that repeated blocks incur only a logarithmic repetition cost, whereas distinct blocks must be described separately.

-These techniques have been used to study regularities in learned representations that are not reflected by entropy~\cite{zenil2018decomposition}, with recent evidence suggesting that BDM more closely tracks training dynamics in binarized neural networks~\cite{sakabe2025evaluating}.
-Furthermore, analysis of gradient-based training suggest optimization can bias towards lower complexity, shorter description, solutions~\cite{wilson2025deep,goldblum2024position}, which aligns with the idea that reuse reduces description length.
-Figure~\ref{fig:bdm_complexity} provides further evidence that models are compressible because training induces repeatable structure in parameter space, yielding shorter descriptions and lower algorithmic complexity as captured by BDM complexity.
+These techniques have been used to study regularities in learned representations that are not reflected by statistical measures~\cite{zenil2020algorithmic}, with recent evidence suggesting that CTM-based measures more closely track training dynamics in binarized neural networks~\cite{sakabe2025evaluating}.
+Furthermore, analysis of gradient-based training suggests that optimization can be biased towards lower complexity and shorter descriptions~\cite {wilson2025deep,goldblum2024position}, which aligns with the idea that reuse reduces description length.
+Fig.~\ref{fig:bdm_complexity} provides further evidence that models are compressible because training induces repeatable structure in parameter space, yielding shorter descriptions and lower algorithmic complexity as captured by CTM-based complexity.